About this page

 When you use the Site, we collect your personal data in the following ways:

-- When you communicate with us by email or via the Site, for example when you request support or submit an enquiry; and
+- When you communicate with us by email or via the Site, for example when you request support or submit an inquiry; and

 - When you sign up to receive our newsletters and other updates.